Mental Health First Aid

 Our evidence rating is based on the likelihood of achieving these outcomes:

-Increased knowledge of mental health
+• Increased knowledge of mental health

-Reduced stigma
+• Reduced stigma

 What does the research say about effectiveness?

-There is some evidence that Mental Health First Aid (MHFA) increases participants’ understanding of mental health and confidence helping individuals with mental health problems, and modestly improves attitudes toward mental illness, with small reductions in stigma4, 5.
+There is some evidence that Mental Health First Aid (MHFA) increases participants’ understanding of mental health and confidence helping individuals with mental health problems, and modestly improves attitudes toward mental illness, with small reductions in stigma3, 4, 5.
 Effects can persist six months post training; longer term effects are unclear4.
 However, additional evidence is needed to confirm effects and determine whether individuals at risk for or with mental health problems receive more mental health services after engaging with MHFA participants5.

 Following participation in MHFA training courses, college students demonstrate increased knowledge of mental health and confidence in their ability to help others1.
-Adult participants in a MHFA course adapted for youth appear to increase knowledge about youth emotional distress and confidence assisting young people in psychological distress or crisis6, 7.
-Participants in a MHFA course adapted for military and veteran populations may improve their responses to others with mental health problems8.
+Participants in a MHFA course adapted for military and veteran populations may improve their responses to others with mental health problems6.
 In a variety of settings, MHFA has greater effects on participants’ intention to provide help than on help provided, although evidence suggests that such intentions predict future behavior4.
+MHFA training may support increasing knowledge for individuals without prior mental health training, including reducing stigma7.

-How could this strategy impact health disparities?
-This strategy is rated likely to decrease disparities.
+How could this strategy advance health equity?
+This strategy is rated inconclusive impact on disparities.

 Implementation Examples

-Mental Health First Aid (MHFA) has been implemented in over 25 countries since it was first developed and implemented in Australia in 2001.
-As of January 2019, more than 1 million people have been trained in MHFA across the U.S.2.
+Mental Health First Aid (MHFA) has been implemented in over 29 countries since it was first developed and implemented in Australia in 2001.
+As of 2025, more than 4.5 million people have been trained in MHFA across the U.S.2.

 Implementation Resources